📢 Conference Update: Competition Announcement: Conference registrants have the chance to win one of three amazing prizes. How to enter

 PLENARY 6

-Human rights based practice – new competencies for psychologists description
+Human rights based practice – new competencies for psychologists

 Beyond the Boxes: Schema Therapy for Queer, Neurodivergent & Misfit Minds